 Case B was someone who thought it wasn‘t necessary to come in to work every day.
 I think he‘s right but I still turn up anyway.
-He reckoned that as he wasn‘t paid for the time absent, it wasn‘t a problem.
+He reckoned that as they didn’t pay him for the time absent, it wasn‘t a problem.

-The team leader, who was at least a budding Napoleon if not Hitler, thought otherwise, as it made a nonsense of his carefully worked plans.
+The project manager, who was at least a budding Napoleon if not Hitler, thought otherwise, as it made a nonsense of his carefully worked plans.

 End of contractor!